SECTION A: INTRODUCTION

 - If you don't give us consent, we may not be able to provide you with the products or services you seek.

 - Having provided consent, you are able to withdraw it at any time.
 To withdraw consent, please contact our office.
-Please note that withdrawing your consent may lead to us no longer being able to provide you with the product or service you enjoy given that, as mentioned above, it is impracticable for us to treat some customers differently.
+Please note that withdrawing your consent may lead to us no longer being able to provide you with the product or service you enjoy given that, it is impracticable for us to treat some customers differently.

 Dealing with unsolicited personal information